 One of the biggest problems that marketers struggle with when collecting feedback is figuring out what exactly to ask.
 There’s a lot of questions that you can ask to maximize your research efforts.
 I wrote a blog post on questions you can ask to come up with new growth hacks here if you’re interested.

-But for now I’m focused on how to ask the correct questions to gather even more feedbacks out of your heatmaps.
+But for now I’m focused on how to ask the correct questions to gather even more feedback out of your heatmaps.
 Combining both heatmap analysis along with customer feedback to learn more about your customers/users is powerful.

 1. What’s stopping you from buying/signing up right now?